newaetech/phywhispererusb/README.md

 Compared to GreatFET or FaceWhisperer this tool cannot perform tasks such as fuzzing or complex state machines (which are relatively easy with those tools).

-The PhyWhisperer hardware could be used as a USB analyzer or logic analyzer, but the software/firmware/fpga does not support this (and no plans to add such functionality).
+The PhyWhisperer hardware could be used as a USB analyzer or logic analyzer, but the software/firmware/fpga does not support this (and no plans to add such functionality but commits are welcome).
 If you require a USB analyzer the TotalPhase Beagle 480 comes highly recommended by Colin (no connection - he just really likes them).